Jianningli/ssm/README.md

-If you find our repository useful or use the codes in your research, please use the following bibtex entry for reference of our work:
+If you use the codes or materials of the repository/paper in your research, please use the following bibtex entry for reference of our work:

 ```